etanios03/radiology-database/README.md

 In the future, I intend to create a pipeline so that the absorbed dose can be calculated and used to train predictive models.
 These predictive models will help determine optimized treatment over time so that patients do not have as much of a burden in scanning.

 <h3>Set Up</h3>
+1. cd to radiology-db
-Run "uv sync" to download all dependencies
+2. Run "uv sync" to download all dependencies
+3. Activate virtual env
+4. python manage.py migrate

-After activating the virtual env, run "uv run uvicorn db_project.asgi:application --reload"
+5. Run "uv run uvicorn db_project.asgi:application --reload"

 Example DICOM file data for upload is located in the mock_data/ folder